yousefkhalefa72/HMM/README.md

   ./build/static/test.out

-**Custom Unset the LD_PRELOAD if it was set: Implementation
+Unset the LD_PRELOAD if it was set:

 unset LD_PRELOAD